I’m trying something new out. I read about a book a week, I write a book report from every book I read (that I selfishly save to my hard drive).

 I figured it may be helpful to share them with others.

-So the topic of habit formation, will-power, self-awareness and other personal improvement things are interesting to me.
+So the topic of habit formation, will-power, positive triggers, self-awareness and other personal improvement things are interesting to me.
+When I look at what a great day is for me, I can build new habits so I can have more great days.

 Here are the key takeaways from The Power of Habit including my thoughts regarding improving your life through habits: